Farahiyah Ridzuan

 Farahiyah binti Muhamad Ridzuan (born 20 December 1993 in Kota Bharu) simply known as Dekyah, is a Malaysian women's footballer who currently plays as a midfielder for Malaysia National Women's League club MBSJ and the Malaysia national team.
 She also plays for Malaysia futsal team.

 Career

 Farahiyah started her career as a futsal player.
 She has represented the Malaysia women's national futsal team.
-At the 2013 SEA Games, she successfully won a bronze medal in the women's futsal tournament.
+At the 2013 SEA Games, she won a bronze medal in the women's futsal tournament.

 In September 2015, Farahiyah was crowned the top scorer at the 2015 AFC Women's Futsal Championship.
 She scored a total of 7 goals in the tournament.
-At the 2017 SEA Games, Farahiyah's wish to play with the national women's futsal squad was thwarted due to an injury.
-She was dropped at the last minute due to a left knee injury.
+Due to a knee injury, she did not play with the national women's futsal squad at the 2017 SEA Games.

 In 2023, Farahiyah switched her career to football.
 She also represents the Malaysian women's national football team.
 Farahiyah signed with MBPJ FC.
 In 2024 season, she playing for Kelana United FC.
 In 2025, she signed with his new club MBSJ FC and making some appearances in the National Women's League.